TomiiPomii/Social-Media-Summary/readme.md

 heroku stack:set container --app=<app_name>
 ```

+2. Login to your heroku account and open you app settings.
+Add the enviroment veriable there (the same you have in your .env file).

-2. Connect your app with your git repository
+3. Connect your app with your git repository

 ```shell
 heroku git:remote -a <app_name>